-Regular Employee means an employee who is hired for an indefinite term and who has passed the probationary period.
+Regular Employee means an employee who has passed the probationary period.

 5.03 Temporary Employee

 Temporary Employee means an employee hired for a specific project or limited period of time with the definite understanding that the employment may terminate upon completion of the project or at the end of the period of time.
 The intended term of the assignment will be confirmed in writing.
 No person shall be employed temporarily for a period of more than ninety (90) working days.
 Exceptions to this are where a temporary employee is replacing a temporary vacancy created under the provisions of Article 11, Leaves of Absence, or WCB leave, or when extended by mutual agreement between the Union and the Employer.